 FEES

-A. There is a fee of $100 for use of the Pavilion by an individual or for-profit organization.
+A. There is a fee of $100 per day for use of the Pavilion by an individual or for-profit organization.

+B. For all users, including nonprofit community groups, if use of the pavilion begins before or ends after regular Library hours there is a $50 opening and/or closing fee and a $100 refundable security and janitorial deposit.
+The Library may waive this requirement on a case-by-case basis, taking into consideration the means of the applicant.

-B. For-profit groups and nonprofit organizations that have liability insurance must submit proof of insurance for any use of the Pavilion for events that are not sponsored by the Library.
+C. For-profit groups and nonprofit organizations that have liability insurance must submit proof of insurance for any use of the Pavilion for events that are not sponsored by the Library.
 All applicants must also sign the provided Indemnification Form.
-We ask that individuals requesting use of the space show us a copy of their homeowners’ and/or liability insurance, if possible.
+Individuals requesting use of the space should show us a copy of their homeowners’ and/or liability insurance.
 The Library may waive this requirement on a case-by-case basis, taking into consideration the means of the applicant.

-F. Fees, deposits, and proof of liability insurance must be submitted three (3) weeks before the event.
+D. Fees, deposits, and proof of liability insurance must be submitted three (3) weeks before the event.

 POLICY

 A. Use of the Pavilion by nonLibrary groups must be arranged in advance by application.
 Making an application does not constitute a reservation.
 Applications are available from and must be submitted to the office of the Library Director.
 See section below re: Applications.

+B. No events may begin before 10:00 a.m.
+All events must end by sunset.

-B. The Library’s kitchen is not available for groups renting the Pavilion.
+C. The Library’s kitchen is not available for groups renting the Pavilion.
 Grilling, barbequing, or hot plates are not allowed at non-Library Pavilion events.

-C. Renter must provide their own supplies, including garbage bags.
+D. Renter must provide their own supplies, including garbage bags.
 Renters may provide their own sound equipment.

-D. Bathrooms are available during Library hours only.
+E. Bathrooms are available during Library hours only.

-E. The Pavilion is equipped with a several folding tables and chairs.
+F. The Pavilion is equipped with a several folding tables and chairs.
 Library staff is not responsible for set up or clean up.
 The staff is not available for other than regular library assistance.

 RULES OF USE ALL SPACES

-A. If a meeting or an event is to take place wholly or in part outside of regular Library hours, arrangements must be made with the Library Director for opening or closing the Library or Pavilion storage shed.
+A. If a meeting or an event is to take place wholly or in part outside of regular Library hours, arrangements must be made with the Library Director for opening or closing the Library or the Pavilion storage shed.

 B. The Library does not publicize nonLibrary sponsored events.